dlang/DIPs/DIPs/DIP1xxx-YS.md

 of `values` or `7`, there is no way to know at the call site what `false` or `null` refer to.
 One must consult the function's documentation.
-This is a real problem for which even Google's C++ coding style guide provides a solution in the form of using comments to annotate the parameters, an approach the DIP author finds insufficient (and is addressed later in this proposal).
+This is a real problem for which even Google's C++ coding style guide provides a solution in the form of using comments to annotate the arguments, an approach the DIP author finds insufficient (and is addressed later in this proposal).

 In addition, this proposal has the added benefit of protecting against silent breakage in cases when a function's parameters are repurposed and renamed.
 For example: